Albert2424/DiffDuck/README.md

 ## Reproduce figures

-First of all clone the directory containing all the necessary files by doing:
+First clone the directory containing all the necessary files by doing:

 ```bash
 git clone https://github.com/Albert2424/DiffDuck/tree/master/DB_example
 ```
 Then move to the downloaded directory and use `source run.sh` to generate the output directory which includes both the figures and the output files.

+### How does this code work?

 The code is split into three main parts.
 The first part consists of cleaning the selected database (in the example is `Database_example.zip` which is automatically unzipped when you run the code).
 After running `DB_cleanning.py` from the `/codes` directory, the following files are generated inside the `/output` directory:

 1. `AF_input.csv`       --> In case you don't have the PDB structure of the studied proteins, it may be useful to run a folding program (such as AlphaFold) to obtain them.
 This file is a valid input for AlphaFold, DeepFold...